-Cash flow forecasting is the process of predicting and estimating the value of future sales, investments and expenses over a specific period.
-It helps businesses predict the future cash performance of the companies, probable risks, cash shortages, earnings and surpluses and eventually allows the business leaders to make informed financial decisions.
+Cash flow forecasting predicts and estimates the value of future sales, investments, and expenses over a specific period.
+Cash flow forecasting helps businesses predict the future cash performance of the companies, probable risks, cash shortages, earnings, and surpluses.
+Eventually, it allows business leaders to make informed financial decisions.

-In cash flow forecasting, the finance teams analyse the expected sales performances and purchase activities and consider all upcoming business costs, opportunities and risks to develop an insightful and actionable forecast report.
+In cash flow forecasting, the finance teams analyze the expected sales performances and purchase activities and consider all upcoming business costs, opportunities, and risks to develop an insightful and actionable forecast report.
 These forecasts become crucial for risk aversion and help businesses prepare for probable crises.

 Cash flow forecasting helps finance officers get detailed insights into the cash on hand and future spending.
 This allows them to ascertain if they have enough resources to make debt and interest payments when they are due.